TWilkin/powerpi/nginx/README.md

 # Download the dependencies
 yarn

-# Build the common library
+# Build the common API library
 yarn build:api

 # Build the UI using webpack